ascodeasice/knight-travails/README.md

 # knight-travails
 A function the accepts start and end coordinates for parameter, and find the shortest path of knight moving on board.
+# Details
+- Use Jest to test function